coverclock/com-diag-diminuto/README.md

 * loopback - provide a configurable serial port loopback.
 * memtool - manipulate memory mapped registers directly (requires root).
 * mmdrivertool - manipulate memory mapped registers using a device driver.
+* observe - watch for an observation file and indicate when it arrives.
 * oct - display an argument number in octal.
 * phex - display standard input in a printable form.
 * pinchange - execute a command when a GPIO pin changes state.